Manatoo/docs/source/includes/_tasks.md

 require 'manatoo'
 Manatoo.api_key = 'API_KEY'

+# by default Manatoo::Task.find returns the json body
+json = Manatoo::Task.find('y6DZ0IDaNpWK')

+# but you can pass in true as the second parameter to return a task instance
-# task is an instance that helps you easily access a task's attributes
+# the task instance helps you easily access its attributes
-task = Manatoo::Task.find('y6DZ0IDaNpWKsnqQYbVUA0v0pNEUQQ')
+task = Manatoo::Task.find('y6DZ0IDaNpWK', true)

 # e.g. getting the title and description
 title = task.title